 Registration with the tax authorities

-Once your company is successfully registered at the Chamber of Commerce, the details will be passed to the Dutch Tax and Customs Administration (Belastingdienst).
+Once your company is successfully registered at the Chamber of Commerce (KVK), the details will be automatically passed to the Dutch Tax and Customs Administration (Belastingdienst).
 Your company will be assigned a VAT registration number (BTW-nummer).
-Some taxes need to be paid to the government and some to the municipality.
-They can include:

 - Income tax (inkomstenbelasting)

 - Dutch Dividend Tax (dividendbelasting)